 A young lady heard this example and at the

-at anything is one of the biggest mistake of our generation.
+is one of the biggest of recent education philosophy..

 Other Interesting Sites